-Like a big puffy ball of cuddly yeti-like cuteness, the Samoyed is an incredible appealing teddy bear dog.
+Like a big puffy ball of cuddly yeti-like cuteness, the Samoyed is an incredibly appealing teddy bear dog.

-Although on the larger side, these dogs have pristine white or cream coloured coats of fur that are soft and fluffy to the touch – they’re like happy pointy eared clouds on legs!
+Although on the larger side, these dogs have pristine white or cream-colored coats of fur that are soft and fluffy to the touch – they’re like happy pointy-eared clouds on legs!

 It takes a lot of trimming, fussing and brushing to keep this coat clean, of course, but your Samoyed will lap up the attention – and it’s the perfect way to bond with your pet.

 You might find your dog a little skittish when it comes to having a bath, though.